Current Members of the BC Teachers' Council

 Lesya has served 36 years as a B.C. educator with 30 of those years as an administrator (principal and associate superintendent) in the Catholic Independent Schools of the Vancouver Archdiocese (CISVA).
 As an associate superintendent for the past nine years, Lesya has focused on human resources, policy creation, teacher and administrator professional growth, and principal performance reviews.
 She currently serves on the Independent School Teacher Certification Standards Committee.

-Michelle Labounty Huskilson (Michelle LaBounty)
+Michelle LaBounty Huskilson (Michelle LaBounty)

 Mary Mollineaux

-Mary Mollineaux is a member of the Tsq’escen Nation (Canim Lake).
+Mary is a member of the Tsq’escen Nation (Canim Lake).
 She is the executive director of the First Nations Education Authority (FNEA), which supports participating First Nations implementing education jurisdiction over their K-12 education systems.
 Prior to FNEA, Mary was the K-12 policy manager at the First Nations Education Steering Committee (FNESC).
 Prior to FNESC, Mary practiced law for over four years serving primarily First Nations communities.
 Mary has a Bachelor of Arts (English Literature), Bachelor of Education (Elementary) and a law degree.
 She is dedicated to advancing First Nations education and to building education systems that support all students to achieve their full potential.

 Sarvi Brent